 The ICPAN President will submit a slate of nominees eligible for office to the GAC members and BOD members 2 weeks prior to the ICPAN Biennial General Meeting.

-The ICPAN Board of Directors and GAC members will vote 1 week prior to the Biennial General Meeting.
-Voting is done electronically.
+The ICPAN BOD and GAC members will vote 1 week prior to the Biennial General Meeting.
+Ballots will be distributed electronically from the President via a quantitative web based survey system with 1 vote per eligible voter to be cast for each board position.

-Each BOD and GAC member will send their election results to the ICPAN President who will tally and inform the ICPAN Chair of election results.
+Each BOD and GAC member will submit his/her ballot to the ICPAN President no later than the set deadline.
+The President will obtain the survey results and inform the ICPAN Chair of election results.

-The ICPAN Secretary will be cc’d on all election votes to the ICPAN President.
+The ICPAN Secretary will provide assistance to the ICPAN President throughout the election process and document the new board members by position in the organizational record.

-Election results will be presented by the ICPAN President to those in attendance at the ICPAN Biennial General Meeting.
+Election results will be presented by the ICPAN President at the ICPAN Biennial General Meeting (BGM).

 Voting Procedures

-Voting will be done by secret ballot
+Voting will be done by secure web based ballot

-Electronic ballots will be distributed by the ICPAN President to all GAC Members and Board of Directors.
+The ICPAN President will distribute and electronic ballot to each GAC and BOD member.

-Each ICPAN GAC Member and BOD will have one vote.
+Each ICPAN GAC and BOD member will have one vote.

 There is no voting by proxy.

 Majority vote is used for all election purposes.
-In the event of a tie, the President will vote.
+In the event of a tie the President will vote.

 Ballots will be counted by the ICPAN President with results reviewed by the ICPAN Secretary.

-A motion to destroy the election ballots will be made at the Biennial General Meeting.
+A motion to destroy the election ballot report will be made at the BGM.

 Installation of New Board

-The newly elected Board of Directors will be installed at the Biennial General Meeting.
+The newly elected BOD will be installed at the BGM.

 Outgoing officers will meet with incoming officers for a transition / handoff of roles, responsibilities and duties.
-This meeting may occur after the BGM during the conference timeframe or can occur electronically if the outgoing or newly elected officer is not present.
-This transition must occur within one month of the election.
+This meeting may occur after the BGM during the conference timeframe, or electronically if the outgoing or newly elected member is not present.
+A face-to-face / virtual meeting transition must occur within 1 month of the election.